YCChenVictor/blog-frontend/_posts/self/2023-04-07-aesthetics.md

 ### Promoting Positive Social Norms

-My definition of positive social norms is people should try their best to extend human society because if something cause problems, something will be eliminate eventually.
+My definition of positive social norms is people should try their best to extend human society because if something cause problems, something will be eliminate eventually, meaning I should try to increase humanity.

 #### Design Principle